nixiy/ExifCropFrame/README.md

 3. Customize Exif information display as needed:
    - Adjust text color and background color
    - Select border size
+   - Toggle frame addition on/off (can be used as a cropping-only tool)
    - Set aspect ratio
    - Adjust crop area if needed
 4. Click "Generate Image"